mozilla/www.ccadb.org/cas/getting-started.md

 * Click on 'Recently Viewed' in the upper left corner.
 * Select 'My Cases'
 then click on the thumb tack icon to pin this view as your default for this tab.
-    * 'Add/Update Root Request' cases are used for submitting [annual updates](updates).
+    * '[Add/Update Root Request](updates)' cases are used for adding new root CA certificates or submitting annual updates.
+    * '[Root Inclusion Request](inclusion)' cases are used for submitting requests for inclusion to Root Store Programs.
+    * '[Add/Update Contacts](contacts)' cases are used to add or udpate POC information.

 **CA Communications**: The 'CA Communications' tab may be used when a Root Store Operator polls CA Owners included in their program for information.
 You may ignore this tab